 Read MoreMaking Communities Socially Inclusive for Older Adults

+When we make communities socially inclusive for older adults, it helps them to live a long and fulfilling life.
 The World Health Organization’s report on age-friendly cities says, “Social participation and social support is connected to good health and well-being throughout life.”
-Since humans are social creatures, inclusion, or a sense of community, is key to living a long and fulfilling life.
-Most of us enjoy spending time with friends, family, and colleagues.
-Beyond…
+Since humans are social creatures, inclusion, or a sense of community, is key…

 Read MoreInclusiveness for an Aging Population

-(Image Courtesy of Larrygrams) Americans are living longer than ever before.
+(Image Courtesy of Larrygrams) The United States has an aging population as Americans are living longer than ever before.
 Thanks to advances in healthcare technologies we have increased the life expectancy by an average of roughly 30 years since 1900.
-Considering a person in Oregon lives until they are approximately 79.5 and the average age of retirement is 66, this leaves 13.5 golden…
+Considering a person in Oregon lives until they are approximately 79.5 and the average age…

 Welcome to our second issue on Age-friendly cities.
 Last time we discussed Outdoor Spaces and Buildings and now we are digging into Transportation.
 Even if you have lots of inviting parks near you, it doesn’t matter if you can’t get there on time.
 As we age, accomplishing daily tasks like driving and parking may become…